Hjalmar Andersen: Career

 The result from his second 10,000 metres run became official and he won both the 10,000 metres and the overall championship.
 Brun and Andersen had friendly contact later in life.
 Brun has stated that the electronic flash he had used couldn't possibly have blinded Andersen, and he believes the jury made a mistake due to lack of knowledge of photography equipment.

 In a speed skating international between Norway and the rest of the world at Hamar on 10 February 1952, Hjalmar Andersen set a world record in the 10,000 meters with the time 16:32.6.
 It was the first time a speed skater took less than 40 seconds to complete every lap in the 10,000 meters, and it was regarded as an amazing world record.
 In Norway, the record achieved legendary status, and is often referred to as the best known sports record ever.
 The record stood for eight years, until Kjell Bäckman broke it.

 The record created enormous interest in Andersen in the 1952 Winter Olympics that started in Oslo one week later.
 On 17 February, Andersen won his first Olympic gold medal in the 5,000 meters with a new Olympic record.
 The next day, he won gold in the 1,500 meters, and he ended the competition by setting a new Olympic record in winning the 10,000 meters on 19 February.
 The three days of skating competitions were attended by 75,000 enthusiastic spectators.

-Andersen quit skating after the 1952 Olympics, but he was talked into giving it a new try in 1954.
+Andersen quit skating after the 1952 Olympics, but he was talked into giving it another try in 1954.
 He became Norwegian champion for the fourth time and won both the 5,000 m and 10000 m at the European Championships in Davos, Switzerland that year, winning silver in the overall standings.
 He qualified for the 1956 Olympics and earned sixth place on the 10,000 m.

 During his career, he set four world records.
 His 10,000 m world record in 1949 (16:57.4) was the first official world record below 17 minutes for the distance.
 As it was skated outside of Norway, it did not count as a Norwegian national record, of which Andersen set eight during his skating career.
 Andersen represented Sportsklubben Falken (Sports Club Falcon) in Trondheim.